hasanmohsin/hasanmohsin.github.io/about.md

 permalink: /about/
 ---

-I'm a Master's student at the University of Waterloo under the supervision of Pascal Poupart.
+I'm a PhD student at Mila under the supervision of Yoshua Bengio.
 I am interested in Bayesian inference and generative modeling, particularly approaches to these using sampling methods.

 ### Contact me

-mohsin[dot]hasan[at]uwaterloo[dot]ca
+mohsin[dot]hasan[at]mila[dot]quebec